Why HybridOps?

 Without a contract that separates intent from implementation, there is no stable execution target to re-run or audit.

-Post-incident reviews and compliance audits require structured, signed, reproducible outputs.
-A folder of screenshots and a hand-assembled runbook does not constitute evidence.
+Post-incident reviews and compliance checks need structured, repeatable run records.
+A folder of screenshots and a hand-assembled narrative does not show whether the same action can be executed again under pressure.

 How HybridOps answers each problem